-Port of Edmonds is a member of the Enduris Washington (Pool).
-Chapter 48.62 RCW provides the exclusive source of local government entity authority to individually or jointly self-insure risks, jointly purchase insurance or reinsurance, and to contract for risk management, claims, and administrative services.
-The Pool was formed July 10, 1987 pursuant to the provisions of Chapter 48.62 RCW, Chapter 200-100 WAC, and Chapter 39.34 RCW when two counties and two cities in the State of Washington joined together by signing an interlocal governmental agreement to fund their self-insured losses and jointly purchase insurance and administrative services.
-For the Pool's fiscal year ending August 31, 2023, there were 518 Enduris members representing a broad array of special purpose districts throughout the state.
+Port of Edmonds is a member of the Enduris Washington (the Pool).
+Chapter 48.62 RCW provides the exclusive source of local government entity authority to individually or jointly self-insure risks, jointly purchase insurance or reinsurance, and contract for risk management, claims, and administrative services.
+The Pool was formed on July 10, 1987, under the provisions of Chapter 48.62 RCW, Chapter 200-100 WAC, and Chapter 39.34 RCW when two counties and two cities in the State of Washington joined together by signing an interlocal governmental agreement to fund their self-insured losses and jointly purchase insurance and administrative services.
+During the Pool's fiscal year ending August 31, 2024, there were 507 Enduris members representing a broad array of special purpose districts throughout the state.

-The Enduris program provides for various forms of joint self-insurance and reinsurance coverage for its members: Liability coverage, which includes: General Liability, Automobile Liability, Public Officials' Errors and Omissions liability, Terrorism liability and Employment Practices liability; Property coverage, which includes: Building and Contents, Mobile Equipment, Boiler and Machinery, and Business Interruption/Extra Expense; Automobile Physical Damage coverage; Cyber coverage; Crime blanket coverage; Named Position coverage; and an Identity Fraud reimbursement policy.
-Pollution and Cyber coverage are provided on a claims made coverage form.
+The Enduris program provides various forms of joint self-insurance and reinsurance coverage for its members: Liability coverage, which includes General Liability, Automobile Liability, Public Officials' Errors and Omissions liability, Terrorism liability and Employment Practices liability; Property coverage, which includes Building and Contents, Mobile Equipment, Boiler and Machinery, and Business Interruption/Extra Expense; Automobile Physical Damage coverage; Cyber coverage; Crime blanket coverage; Named Position coverage; and an Identity Fraud reimbursement policy.
+Pollution and Cyber coverage are provided on a claims-made and reported coverage form.
 Crime coverage is provided on a discovery form.
 All other coverage is provided on an occurrence coverage form.

 Members are responsible for a coverage deductible or co-pay on each covered loss.
-Each policy year members receive a Memorandum of Coverage (MOC) outlining the specific coverage, limits, and deductibles/co-pays that are applicable to them.
-In certain cases, the Pool may allow members to elect to participate in the programs at limits, coverage, deductibles, and co-pays that are specific to their needs.
-Enduris is responsible for payment of all covered losses above the member retention, up to the Pool self-insured retention (SIR).
+Each policy year, members receive a Memorandum of Coverage (MOC) outlining the specific coverage, limits, and deductibles/co-pays that apply to them.
+In some instances, the Pool may allow members to elect to participate in the programs at limits, coverage, deductibles, and co-pays specific to their needs.
+Enduris is responsible for payment of all covered losses above the member deductible or copay up to the Pool selfinsured retention (SIR).
 Enduris acquires excess/reinsurance from unrelated insurance companies to cover losses above the Pool's SIR up to the coverage maximum limit of liability.
-The tables below reflect the Pool's SIR, reinsurance limits and member deductibles/co-pays by coverage type.
+The tables below reflect the Pool's SIR, reinsurance limits, and member deductibles/co-pays by coverage type.

-Coverage Coverage Type Pool Self-Insured Retention Excess/ Reinsurance Limits Member Deductibles/ Co-Pays (1) Liability: General Liability Per Occurrence \$1 million \$20 million \$1,000 - \$100,000 Automobile Liability Per Occurrence \$1 million \$20 million \$1,000 - \$100,000 Public Officials Errors and Omissions Liability Each Wrongful Act Member Aggregate \$1 million \$20 million \$20 million \$1,000 - \$100,000 Terrorism Liability (2) Per Occurrence Pool Aggregate \$500,000 \$1 million None \$1,000 - \$100,000 Employment Practices Liability Per Occurrence Member Aggregate \$1 million \$20 million \$20 million 20% Copay (3)
+Coverage Coverage Type Pool Self-Insured Retention Excess/ Reinsurance Limits Member Deductibles/ Co-Pays (1) Liability: General Liability Per Occurrence \$1 million \$20 million \$1,000 - \$100,000 Automobile Liability Per Occurrence \$1 million \$20 million \$1,000 - \$100,000 Public Officials Errors and Omissions Liability Each Wrongful Act Member Aggregate \$1 million \$20 million \$20 million \$1,000 - \$100,000